Navigator menu commands

 Shift to Marker command (Navigator menu)

-This command provides a simple method of shifting items without having to make registration points.
+This command provides a potentially simple method of shifting items without having to make registration points.
 One way to use it is to add a single point at a recognizable feature on an existing map.
-Then take a new image, click on the feature with the left mouse button, select this command.
-You will be told what the shift is and asked to confirm the shift.
-All items at the registration of the image that was clicked on (typically the current registration) will be shifted by the same amount.
+Then take a new image, click on the feature with the left mouse button, and select this command.
+The Shift to Marker dialog will open with information about the shift and some choices for applying to a subset of items and for saving the shift for reuse.
+If you press OK, all items at the registration of the image that was clicked on (typically the current registration) will be shifted by the same amount.
+(See the dialog help for explanations of the options there.)
 Another way to use this command is to run the Realign to Item command on a map or an item located in a map.
 When the procedure is done, take an image, click in the center of it, and select this command.
-Items will be shifted by error in stage position found in the procedure.
+Items will be shifted by the error in stage position found in the procedure.
 Finally, the command can be used to shift registration points to fit imported items.
 Suppose you import a map, work out registration points, transform the map, and then import another map that is shifted in position.
 Then select one of the registration points, click on the corresponding point on the new imported map, and select this command.
 The registration points will be shifted but the map will not, so the points should appear at the right place in this map.
 This map can then be transformed into registration with EM maps.

 Undo Last Shift command (Navigator menu)

-Use this command to undo the shift imposed by the 'Shift to Marker' command.
+Use this command to undo the shift imposed by the 'Shift to Marker' or 'Apply Saved Shift' commands.
 It is disabled if the 'Transform Points' command is used.

 New Map from Image command (Navigator menu)